 The Senior Designated Person for child protection is Susan Helps

-The Governors with responsibility for child protection is June Thomas
+The Governor with responsibility for child protection is Suzie Powell

 The school has an updated register of assessments against a variety of risks both on and off site.
 Prior to children going off-site staff must complete a risk assessment.